AustinCodingAcademy/PHPIntermediate/syllabus/03 Web Programming.md

 03 - Web Programming
 ===============
 >Now that we are comfortable with strings, functions and arrays we will dive right into understanding how PHP can be used to build web applications.
->Although now PHP has evolved into a language that can do more than just build the web, it was originally designed as a web development language.
 >This week, we will look at how easy it is to build a page, style it, create a form, collect user input and persist state using sessions.
 ***

 #### HTML